dlr-eoc/prosEO/deploy-single-node/README.md

   1) Install and run: <https://docs.docker.com/desktop/install/windows-install/>
   2) Activate Kubernetes: <https://docs.docker.com/desktop/settings/windows/#kubernetes>

-*Caution:* Configurations and version numbers below are based on Docker Desktop 4.15.0 and Kubernetes 1.25.2.
+*Caution:* Configurations and version numbers below are based on Docker Desktop 4.15.0-4.44.3 and Kubernetes 1.25.2-1.32.2.
 Newer (or older) versions may require modified approaches.

-Deploy and run a Kubernetes dashboard:
+Deploy and run a Kubernetes dashboard (valid up to Kubernetes Dashboard v2.7.0; for Kubernetes Dashboard 7.0.0 and later a Helm-based deployment is required, see <https://github.com/kubernetes/dashboard>):
 1) Download the recommended dashboard configuration from
    <https://raw.githubusercontent.com/kubernetes/dashboard/v2.7.0/aio/deploy/recommended.yaml>
    to a new file `kubernetes/kubernetes-dashboard.yaml` (a copy may already be provided in the `kubernetes` directory).